iprods/dosxer-sync/README.md

 >Note: If you want you can also link the script to a folder in your `PATH` for global usage, e.g. `ln -s $(pwd)/dosxer_sync /usr/local/bin/dosxer_sync`.

+### Customization

+Per default `dosxer-sync` takes the current working directory to sync with some default ignore paths like `.git` and the likes.
+By providing an additional file named `dosxer_unison.conf` you can add additional ignore patterns.
+Please see http://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html#prefs for futher information.

 ### What it does

 `unsion` can be seen as a two-way `rsync`.
 It is very stable and mature.